Arin-Grigoras/CnPython/README.md

   ## License

-   This code is licensed under an unlicensed license.
-Feel free to use it however you want.
+   This code is under a MIT license.
+This means you can do whatever you want with the code but the same license has to be in your project if you want to use this project.

   ## Idea